Complete your degree at UMassD

 The UMass Dartmouth College of Nursing & Health Sciences offers an online BS in Medical Laboratory Science (MLS) - Clinical for students who hold an associate's degree in Medical Laboratory Technology (MLT) from an NAACLS accredited institution.

 This degree-completion program is for professionals employed in the field and provides an in-depth study of medical laboratory science.
-Of the 120 total credits required, 45 MLS course credits must be taken at UMass Dartmouth.
+Of the 120 total credits required, a minimum of 47 MLS course credits must be taken at UMass Dartmouth to obtain a BS degree.

 This part-time, cohort-based program is designed to be completed in 24 months of continued enrollment.